emqx/emqx-docs/en_US/messaging/mqtt-concepts.md

 ## MQTT Client

-The clients refer to devices or applications who can connect to an MQTT server using the MQTT protocol.
-They can act as both publishers and subscribers, or in either of those roles separately.
+The clients refer to devices or applications that can connect to an MQTT server using the MQTT protocol.
+They can act as both publishers and subscribers or in either of those roles separately.

 ## Topic and Wildcards